ekkyarmandi/jev-upwork-job-classification/README.md

 ## Data

-`data/` is generated, not hand-written.
-It is produced by `ekky.dev/scripts/normalize_jev_states.py` (a sibling repo) and committed here so the classifier runs standalone.
+All four files in `data/` are committed, so the classifier runs standalone with no upstream step.
+Treat them as inputs rather than something you regenerate.

 | File | Contents |
 | --- | --- |